tsachiblau/Threat-Model-Agnostic-Adversarial-Defense-using-Diffusion-Models/README.md

 ### Dependencies

-Run the following conda line to install all necessary python packages for our code and set up the snips environment.
+Run the following conda line to install all necessary python packages for our code and set up the ad environment.

 ```bash
 conda env create -f environment.yml